ray-project/enhancements/reps/2023-8-18-ray-on-spark-autoscaling.md

 the spark job server for creating spark jobs in the spark application.
-Note that we cannot create another spark session in NodeProvider process, because if doing so, it means we create another spark application, and then it causes NodeProvider requests resources belonging to the new spark application, but we need to ensure all requested spark resources are belong to the original spark application that calls "setup_ray_cluster" API.
+Note that we cannot create another spark session in NodeProvider process, because if doing so, it means we create another spark application, and then it causes NodeProvider requests resources belonging to the new spark application, but we need to ensure all requested spark resources belong to the original spark application that calls "setup_ray_cluster" API.

 The overall architecture is: